 Read our full Stokke assessment →

-Joie Pact Pro — best budget option for buses
+Joie Pact Pro — best budget option

 Check the current price of the Joie Pact Pro on Amazon →

-Cybex Libelle — featherlight for bus use
+Cybex Libelle — featherlight option

 At 6.0kg and 52cm wide, the Cybex Libelle is one of the lightest options available.
 Suitable from 6 months to 22kg.
-For parents who need something they can genuinely manage alone on a busy bus — possibly while holding a child — the Libelle’s weight is a genuine advantage.
+For parents who need something they can genuinely manage alone on a busy bus or train — possibly while holding a child — the Libelle’s weight is a genuine advantage.

 Check the current price of the Cybex Libelle on Amazon →

-Bugaboo Butterfly 2 — best premium option for buses
+Bugaboo Butterfly 2 — best for trains

 Check the current price of the Bugaboo Butterfly 2 on Amazon →